Five Tax Secrets to Avoid IRS Difficulties

 Your entire tax return must look reasonable.
 This includes filing status, dependents, and most importantly, expenses in relation to income.
 Avoid adding errors, deductions on the wrong lines, wrong forms, missing forms, and messy hand-written forms.

 If you receive an IRS audit letter, you don’t have to go.
 You don’t even have to talk to the auditor.
 The Taxpayer Bill of Rights allows you to be represented by an attorney or accountant who can answer questions for you and provide documentation to the IRS.
-I strongly recommend this approach.
+We strongly recommend this approach.
 The best way to end an IRS audit with a great outcome is to provide them the information they request and don’t let it become prolonged.

 5. Don’t Pay The IRS; Cut A Deal